-OPF's total pension liability as of December 31, 2017 is based on the results of an actuarial valuation date of January 1, 2017, and rolled-forward using generally accepted actuarial procedures.
+OPF's total pension liability as of December 31, 2018 is based on the results of an actuarial valuation date of January 1, 2018, and rolled-forward using generally accepted actuarial procedures.
 The total pension liability is determined by OPF's actuaries in accordance with GASB Statement No. 67, as part of their annual valuation.
 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about probability of occurrence of events far into the future.
 Examples include assumptions about future employment mortality, salary increases, disabilities, retirements and employment terminations.
 Actuarially determined amounts are subject to continual review and potential modifications, as actual results are compared with past expectations and new estimates are made about the future.

-Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of January 1, 2017, are presented below:
+Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation, prepared as of January 1, 2018, are presented below:

-Valuation Date January 1, 2017, with actuarial liabilities rolled forward to December 31, 2017 Actuarial Cost Method Entry Age Normal (Level Percent of Payroll) Actuarial Assumptions: Experience Study Date 5 year period ended December 31, 2016 Investment Rate of Return 8.00% Cost of Living Increases (COLA) 3.00% simple; 2.20% simple for increases based on the lesser of the increase in CPI and 3.00% Salary Increases 3.75% to 10.50% Payroll Growth Inflation rate of 2.75% plus productivity increase rate of 0.5%
+Valuation Date January 1, 2018, with actuarial liabilities rolled forward to December 31, 2018 Entry Age Normal Actuarial Cost Method Actuarial Assumptions: Investment Rate of Return 8.00% Cost of Living Increases (COLA) 3.00% simple; 2.20% simple for increases based on the lesser of the increase in CPI and 3.00% Salary Increases 3.75% to 10.50% Payroll Growth Inflation rate of 2.75% plus productivity increase rate of 0.5%